zanko7/seedpart/README.md

 seedpart will take a 12 or 24 word seed and generate three different seeds of the same length.
 Two of the three generated seeds can be used to recover the original seed phrase.

+The plaintext module may be useful for securely storing administrative system passwords among three trusted parties.
+Two parties would need to cooperate in order to recover the administrative password they are holding.

 The process uses a series of XOR operations along with some entropy data to generate shards which do not expose any part of the original seed phrase.

 # Example Usage